kianho/the-dump/README.md

 conda create -n py27 python=2.7.8 anaconda

 # Delete a conda environment (follow the subsequent prompts).
-conda remote -n py27  --all
+conda remove -n py27  --all

 # Display all the conda environments (root is the default).
 conda info -e